zamanianlab/ZamanianLabDocs/docs/protocols/Caenorhabditis_elegans/PlatePouring_NGM/PlatePouring_NGM.md

 14. Store the box in the 4°C deli-style fridge.

-  **NOTE:** When pouring many plates, there is not enough room on the bench to fit all of the plates in the media.
+  **Note:** When pouring many plates, there is not enough room on the bench to fit all of the plates in the media.
 To maximize space, you can stack 3-4 plates on top of each other and pour from the bottom up of each stack.
 When done with a stack, place the flask of media back in the 60°C water bath, and wait for the plates to dry (20-30 min.).
 Once dry, stack all of the plates on the right end of the bench and place out more stacks of plates to pour.
 Continue and repeat until all of the media has been poured.

   | Plate Storage |
   | ------------- |